devpack/mayhem-ai/README.md

 It was early time this game had its own Python version.
 [Pygame](https://www.pygame.org/docs) SDL wrapper has been used as backend.

-The ultimate goal porting it to Python is to create a friendly AI environment (like [Gym](https://gym.openai.com/envs/#atari)) which could easily be used with [Keras](https://keras.io) deep learning framework.
+The ultimate goal porting it to Python is to create a friendly AI environment (like [Gym](https://gym.openai.com/envs/#atari)) which could easily be used with deep learning frameworks.
 AI players in Mayhem are coming !

 ----